dromotherm/sandbox/agi/README.md

 # open as a devcontainer in vscode

+dont forget to install NVIDIA Container Toolkit on the host !

 1) open the folder in vscode and rebuild in container with CTRL+SHIFT+P

 2) in order for pylance to find all modules installed in the venv when analyzing the code, we have to select the appropriate interpreter.
 To achieve that, use CTRL+SHIFT+P, enter `interpreter` in the command palette, then choose `/ve`